i-like-robots/jQuery-Slideshow/README.markdown

 # jQuery Slideshow
-[jQuery Slideshow][1] is a performant and flexible slideshow/carousel plugin with support for different (and extendable) transitions and swipe left/right touch gestures.
-5KB minified and under 2KB when gzipped.
+[jQuery Slideshow][1] is a performant and developer friendly slideshow/carousel plugin with support for touch gestures.
+2KB when gzipped.

 ## Dependencies